-Molybdenum is a silver-white metal with element symbol Mo and atomic number 42.
+Molybdenum is a silver-white metal with the element symbol Mo and atomic number 42.
 Molybdenum has a density of 10.2g / cm³, a melting point of 2610 ° C, and a boiling point of 5560 ° C. Beyond the basics above, what else should we know about molybdenum?
 In this article, we’ll introduce 7 interesting facts about molybdenum.

 In 1778, Swedish chemist Carl Wilhelm Scheele discovered that nitric acid did not react with graphite, but reacted with molybdenite to obtain a white powder, which was boiled together with an alkaline solution to crystallize out a salt.